 I’m an outdoorsy kind of guy who loves to sail, hike, ski and plan adventures every so often to keep me always looking forward.
 My best partner in all of these things is my wife Shannon, who is also a Lutheran Pastor.
 Our daughters, Sara Noel and Willa Joy, are our best shared joy.
 They are a gift of light, strength and hope – constantly calling from us our best efforts and our best selves.

 Life for me has its richest expression in Jesus the Anointed one of God.
 For me this is where love and grace find full expression.
-In Christ is where justice and mercy come together and support one another.
+It is in Christ that justice and mercy come together and find their fullest expression.
 This is why I serve in the church, not because it’s perfect, but because we are always looking to find the life of Jesus in our midst.